In this post, you'll learn all about the exploratory part of the inbound sales process -- exploring goals, plans, and challenges.

 Remember there are three possible outcomes at the conclusion of, or sometimes even during, that exploratory meeting:

 - Yes -- The outcome that every salesperson, in theory, wants.
-Yes, there's definitely a fit, and there's buy-in for the next steps
+Yes, there's definitely a fit, and there's the buy-in for the next steps

 - Not now -- This is the most challenging outcome of an Exploratory session, where there's murky timing and not much urgency.
 Yes, your prospect definitely sees value, but will not be moving forward now.
 It could be a long while, perhaps even longer than they even think.